Skip to contents

 Example 3

-Mean and median natural gas consumption per square foot, calculated (separately) for population subgroups defined by: 1) housing tenure; 2) housing tenure and census tract.
+Mean and median natural gas consumption per square foot, calculated (separately) for population subgroups defined by: 1) rent/own status; 2) rent/own status and census tract.
 This example illustrates how flexible the by argument can be.

 test <- analyze(